In Unix, how do I kill another login session remotely?

 kill -1) to a login shell, all the processes that

 were started in the shell will be killed as well (unless they were in

 the background).
 SIGHUP is good because it allows applications like

 Elm and Emacs to exit gracefully, leaving your

 Note: You cannot kill processes that are running on a computer different from the one you are logged into.
-For example, at Indiana University you can't kill processes running on Big Red from your Quarry account.
 This rule extends to individual nodes within clusters of Unix systems as well.